arzwa/MultilocusIsland/docs/draft-hapdip2.md

 We shall often highlight the dependence of the gff on the allele frequencies and heterozygosities by writing $g[\Ex[p], \Ex[pq]]$, or $g[p]$ when allele frequencies are known deterministically.
+Furthermore, it should be highlighted that @eq:gff corresponds to
+$(\Ex[W_{h,0}]\Ex[W_{d,1}])^2$, i.e. the product of the relative fitness of a haploid migrant in the haploid resident population and the relative fitness of the diploid F1 in the diploid resident population, squared.
+Hence, $g$ can, in principle, experimentally be determined.

 If we assume all loci to have the same selection coefficient (a *homogeneous barrier*), and that the mainland is fixed for the locally deleterious allele on the island, the gff simplifies to